MinecraftCommands/syntax-mcfunction/README.md

 ## TODOs

 - [x] Add explicit macro support
-- [ ] Fix issues with nbt and other suffixes on numbrs
+- [x] Fix issues with nbt and other suffixes on numbrs
-- [ ] Fix issues on resource names versus keywords
+- [x] Fix issues on resource names versus keywords
-  - Specifically when using dotted names
 - [ ] Add tests for Bedrock
 - [ ] (VSCode & Sublime) Add jsonschema file for `pack.mcmeta`
-- [ ] Compare w/ `language-mcfunction` to synchronize scope names
+- [-] Compare w/ `language-mcfunction` to synchronize scope names
-  - It'll never reach 1:1, but we can get to 70-80%
+  - Likely won't get better than this tbh, will need feedback

 ## Installing